markekraus/CheatJewelrySkyrimSEMod/README.md

 ### Manual

 * Extract the 7z file using 7-Zip.
-* Copy the extracted `MarkekrausCheatRings.esl` file to the `data` folder under your Skyrim: Special Edition installation folder.
+* Copy the extracted `MarkekrausCheatJewelry.esl` file to the `data` folder under your Skyrim: Special Edition installation folder.
 * Copy the extracted `scripts` folder to the `data` folder under your Skyrim: Special Edition installation folder.
 * Enable the plugin using whatever method you usually use.